The Diverse BSS Community: Better Together

 Barb McLean, Assistant Head, Human Resources & Professional Growth

 Lindsay Thierry, Assistant Head, Enrolment Management

 Mary Anne Van Acker, Assistant Head, Innovation & Technology

 BSS enjoys strategic oversight from a team of exceptional leaders with diverse skills and backgrounds.
-Our Board of Governors provides direction for our core strategic plan, designed to support and enhance our Culture of Powerful Learning, while our Board of Trustees puts its expertise behind the management of our growing Endowment and Foundation initiatives.
-Both Boards work closely with each other and with the Senior Leadership Team, led by Head of School Deryn Lavell, to champion innovation while strengthening our financial sustainability.
+Our Board of Governors provides direction for our core strategic plan, while our Board of Trustees manages our growing Endowment and Foundation initiatives.
+Both Boards work closely with each other and the Senior Leadership Team, led by Head of School Judith Carlisle, to champion innovation while strengthening our financial sustainability.
 NOTICE of Annual General Meeting, Tuesday, September 26, 6:00 pm.

 Any staff member at BSS who is not a teacher is considered ‘Admin’.
 This group is as dedicated to student success as our faculty and supports students in a host of ways.
 From planning the curriculum to overseeing construction to writing these words to raising funds to taking attendance to enrolling students to feeding them, our admin staff are a passionate, talented lot.
 Admin staff support the teachers and vice versa, so we can all stand firmly behind our girls.

 Our alumnae (affectionately called Old Girls) represent a staggering breadth and depth of accomplishments.
 In their hearts, they never really leave BSS and that’s where today’s girls benefit most.
 BSS graduates often come back as speakers, mentors, advisors and role models for our current students.
 Get to know some of our amazing alum.